vipul-sharma20/online-store/README.md

-REST API built in Django/Python for managing products of an online store live demo at: [https://pure-caverns-3351.herokuapp.com/](https://pure-caverns-3351.herokuapp.com/) Make requests on this link, scroll to bottom for more details on the live demo.
+REST API built in Django/Python for managing products of an online store live demo at: [https://pure-caverns-3351.herokuapp.com/](https://pure-caverns-3351.herokuapp.com/) see bottom of this document for more details on the live demo.

 How to run?
 ------------